-The Programme management determines the rules and regulations that apply to the character and scientific contents of the internships.
-These rules are published in the Student Portal.
-The internship will be graded according to the assessment criteria set by the Board of Examiners.
+- 1. The Programme management determines the rules and regulations that apply to the character and scientific contents of the internships.
+These rules are published in the Student Portal. - 2.
+For the Bachelor's programme an internship coordinator is appointed.
+The internship coordinator is responsible for approving a proposed internship. - 3.
+The internship coordinator appoints a supervisor for the internship (or the institutional supervisor in case of an external internship), who will also be the first examiner for the bachelor's thesis.